-- In order to calculate parameters like LF(80) and LFC(80), input type Omni and Figure of 8 must be selected - and both the omni and figure 8 microphones must be connected to the sound card.
-If Omni and Figure of 8 is not selected then you should uncheck the Measured option for those parameters in the Room acoustics parameters list.
-Press Expand tables in the upper right corner in the Room acoustic parameters list to be able to change settings. - 2.
-In order to obtain meaningful values for a parameter such as SPL, it is essential that meaningful values are entered for the Source Power Spectrum (described below) and that a system calibration has been performed.
+- 1. In order to calculate the spatial parameters LF(80), LFC(80) and Lj, you need an input that can measure spatial information (either Omni+Figure of 8 or B-format probe).
+If you use other types, you should uncheck the Measured option for those parameters in the Room acoustics parameters list. - 2.
+In order to obtain meaningful values for a parameter such as SPL, it is essential that a proper Source Power Spectrum is entered (described below) and that a system calibration has been performed.
 If you do not perform any system calibration then you should uncheck the Measured option for SPL (and other parameters that may rely on calibration) in the Room acoustics parameters list.

 Press Expand tables in the upper right corner in the Room acoustic parameters list to be able to change settings.